jkrumow/TBStateMachine/README.md

 stateMachine.states = @[stateA, stateB, parallelWrapper];
 ```

-**Notice:**
-When sending events into the TBStateMachineParallelWrapper instance each node will handle the event, but only the follow-up node which was returned first to the wrapper will switch out of the parallel state.

 **Concurrency:**
 Actions will be executed in parallel on different background threads.
 Make sure your event, enter and exit handler code is dispatched back onto the right queue.

 ### Switching States

-Register an event handler which returns a valid node**:
+Register an event handler which returns a valid node:

 ```objective-c
 [stateA registerEvent:eventA handler:^id<TBStateMachineNode> (TBStateMachineEvent *event) {